Tuskulėnai Manor: Structures

 The Tuskulėnai Manor is the oldest architectural monument in Žirmūnai.
 The present manor was built in 1825, following a design by Karol Podczaszyński in the neoclassical style, by the order of the Governor General of Lithuania, Alexander Rimsky-Korsakov.
 It consists of the principal building - the palace, a storage house, and several adjacent buildings, including a small eclectic chapel of St. Theresa, located approximately 100 metres south of the principal building.

 The palace is the main architectural accent of the ensemble, showing clear influence of Palladian layout.
 Typical Podczaszyński's serlianas – three interconnected windows - have been employed in the façades of the main palace.
 Three statues of Roman goddesses Diana, Juno and Venus used to stand on a front one, were removed later on and restored in 2007.
 Their reconstruction was in part based on works of French sculptor Jean-Nicolas-Louis Durand.
 The side entrances with balconies had also been destroyed back in the late 19th century and restored.
 The interior was decorated with the works of Dutch painters Isaac van Ostade, Adriaen van Ostade, Gerard Dou and others.
 Numerous frescoes have been discovered in the interior of the main palace and restored by 2009.
 The palace also boasted a rich library.
-The buildings were surrounded by a large park.

-All of these structures are currently undergoing restoration, and will be part of the Peace Park (Rimties parkas), which is scheduled for completion in 2008.
-The 7.5-hectare park will include the restored Tuskulėnai Manor, which will host a museum of martyrology in Lithuania in the second half of the 20th century (a branch of the Lithuanian Museum of Genocide Victims), restored ponds and park vegetation, as well as the columbarium.
+All of these structures underwent restoration between 2005 and 2008.

+The buildings are located within The Memorial Complex of Tuskulėnai Peace Park (Tuskulėnų rimties parko memorialinis kompleksas).
+The 7.5-hectare park includes the restored Tuskulėnai Manor, which hosts a museum of martyrology in Lithuania during the second half of the 20th century (a branch of the Lithuanian Museum of Genocide Victims), restored ponds and park vegetation, as well as the columbarium.